by Andrew Milbourn, CEO of Kiss The Fish

-Trust is built on a cocktail of brain chemistry that includes Serotonin, Dopamine, Oxytocin and Endorphins.
-These brain chemicals, or ‘super transmitters’, are produced when various triggers occur in someone’s day to day experiences.
+Trust is built on a cocktail of brain chemistry that includes Serotonin, Dopamine, Oxytocin, and Endorphins.
+These brain chemicals, or ‘super transmitters’, are produced when various triggers occur in someone’s day-to-day experiences.
 For example, Serotonin (boosted by some foods, including bananas), can be stimulated when a person is rewarded for their leadership, or ego (that’s why flattery works).
-Dopamine is the addiction chemical which can be triggered by completing a task (it’s also the chemical that glues us to our phones) but the most stunning of all of these is Oxytocin known as the ‘empathy’ hormone.
+Dopamine is an addiction chemical that can be triggered by completing a task (it’s also the chemical that glues us to our phones) but the most stunning of all of these is Oxytocin known as the ‘empathy’ hormone.

 Read more about Oxytocin in Six Second’s post here.

-The point is that when I turn up at someone’s premises for a sales meeting and I gift them something (even a banana), it will make them feel better about me being there and it will automatically make them want to come towards me as a friend or at the very least, they are likely to be warmer than they otherwise would have been.
+The point is that when I turn up at someone’s premises for a sales meeting and I gift them something (even a banana), it will make them feel better about my being there and it will automatically make them want to come toward me as a friend or at the very least, they are likely to be warmer than they otherwise would have been.

-Gifts work – even if that person doesn’t take up the gift in the moment, the simple act of offering someone something may be enough to trigger the brain chemistry to boost trust levels of a total stranger.
-For salespeople I strongly recommend taking something with you when you go on a meeting.
+Gifts work – even if that person doesn’t take up the gift at the moment, the simple act of offering someone something may be enough to trigger the brain chemistry to boost the trust levels of a total stranger.
+For salespeople, I strongly recommend taking something with you when you go to a meeting.
 Offering donuts or even biscuits will have the same effect and it shows that you have thought about them, not that you have just turned up in the same way that everyone else does.

 I am not a qualified dietician and I’m not giving you diet advice here.
-I have read online that if you have a kidney problem, then eating bananas may be detrimental to your health – apparently too much Potassium (one of the key health boosting minerals and present in bananas), may in fact do you harm.
+I have read online that if you have a kidney problem, then eating bananas may be detrimental to your health – apparently, too much Potassium (one of the key health-boosting minerals present in bananas), may in fact do you harm.
 I understand that eating several bananas a day may not be a good thing as you can overdo it on Potassium.
 Check out this info here.
 Most of it is really good news but only take advice that has been verified by the experts.